US President Trump refuses to take part in impeachment hearing | DW | 02.12.2019

 The White House has told the Judiciary Committee that "we do not intend to participate in your Wednesday hearing."
 However, the Trump administration has not entirely dismissed the prospect of future involvement.

-The letter said that neither the president nor his lawyers will be taking part in this week's hearing, claiming a lack of "fundamental fairness."
+The letter said that neither the president nor his lawyers would be taking part in this week's hearing, claiming a lack of "fundamental fairness."

 Cipollone wrote to Democrat Nadler stating that Trump's team "cannot fairly be expected to participate in a hearing while the witnesses are yet to be named and while it remains unclear whether the Judiciary Committee will afford the president a fair process through additional hearings."